Harman-Sahota/Harman-Sahota/README.md

 👋 Hi, I'm Harman Sahota, a recent Computer Science graduate from UBC with a passion for full-stack web development.

-🌐 Based in the GTA, actively seeking full-stack web dev opportunities.
+🌐 Based in the GTA, actively seeking software developer opportunities.

 🎓 Education: BSc.
-Computer Science, UBC, 2018-2023.
+Computer Science, UBC.

 💼 Experience: Software Developer @ Nachdi Jawani and IFKT.